Skip to main content

 These cytokines are not just markers of inflammation; they are potent endocrine disruptors.
 They can act centrally, suppressing GnRH and kisspeptin neurons in the hypothalamus.
 They can also act peripherally, directly impairing gonadal function.
 For instance, TNF-α has been shown to inhibit steroidogenesis in testicular Leydig cells, reducing their capacity to produce testosterone in response to LH stimulation.

-This means that for a man on a protocol using hCG or Gonadorelin to stimulate natural production, the presence of can render the target cells less responsive to the therapeutic signal.
+This means that for a man on a protocol using hCG or Gonadorelin to stimulate natural production, the presence of systemic inflammation can render the target cells less responsive to the therapeutic signal.
 The following table details the impact of key inflammatory mediators on the HPG axis.

 Mediator Source Mechanism of HPG Disruption